-Defines optional spanning-tree edge from the overdetermined type or record instances in connector instance A to the corresponding overdetermined type or record instances in connector instance B for a virtual connection graph.
+Except for redundant connections it defines optional spanning-tree edge from the overdetermined type or record instances in connector instance A to the corresponding overdetermined type or record instances in connector instance B for a virtual connection graph.
+E.g., from A.R to B.R.
+The full explanation will be given in section 9.4.2.
 The types of the corresponding overdetermined type or record instances shall be the same.